Slaves Had A Name Project

 COUNTIES TRANSCRIBED

-In order for our researchers to find their ancestors who reared out of Bullock County, Alabama, we realized we needed to research pre-slavery documents and this meant our research efforts needed to be expanded into researching slaveholders in neighboring counties.
-Release of the published reports for these surnames will be made available based on the schedule outlined below.
+In order for our researchers to find their ancestors who who were enslaved, we needed to research pre-slavery documents and this means our efforts needs to be expanded into researching slaveholders.
+Release of the transcribed data for these surnames will be made available based on the schedule outlined below.

 Pike, Alabama